kimpepper/drupal-base/sites/all/modules/imce/README.txt

 - What if we had another field for another file property e.g, Size: <input type="text" id="file-size"> ?
 - We should have opened imce using this URL: /?q=imce&app=myApp|url@urlField|size@file-size

+IMCE 6.x-1.2 brought two other special properties(onload and sendto) allowing more flexibility.
+- onload:
+You can point a predefined function to be executed when IMCE loads.
+When the URL is like ...&app=myApp|onload@myOnloadFunc, IMCE looks for myOnloadFunc in the parent window and executes it with the window parameter referring to IMCE window. function myOnloadFunc (win) {//any method of imce is available through win.imce win.imce.setSendTo('Give it to myApplication baby', myFileHandler);//you should also define myFileHandler }
+- sendto:
+You can point a predefined function to which the selected files are sent.
+When the URL is like ...&app=myApp|sendto@myFileHandler, IMCE calls myFileHandler function of the parent window with file and window parameters. function myFileHandler (file, win) {
+  $('#urlFieldId').val(file.url);//insert file url into the url field win.close();//close IMCE
+}
+Usually sendto method is easier to implement, on the other hand onload method is more flexible as you manually add your sento operator and also can do any modification before IMCE shows up.

 ~~~~~~INTEGRATION BY ONLOAD~~~~~~